maninak/eslint-config/README.md

 >_No-sweat, lint and format everything_!

-- Goal: maximum DX, minimum distraction, auto-fix as much as possible! 🪄
+- Goal: maximum DX, minimum friction, auto-fix as much as possible! 🪄
-- Uses <u style="text-decoration-skip-ink: none; text-decoration-style: wavy; text-decoration-color: rgb(204, 167, 0);">yellow squiggles</u> for most rules, important when your code is in WIP state, leaving the red color for the <u style="text-decoration-skip-ink: none; text-decoration-style: wavy; text-decoration-color: rgb(188, 22, 22);">important linting and typing issues</u> you're actually interested in
+- Uses <u style="text-decoration-skip-ink: none; text-decoration-style: wavy; text-decoration-color: rgb(204, 167, 0);">yellow squiggles</u> for most benign rules getting triggered while you're in the middle of writing new, unfinished code, leaving the red color for the <u style="text-decoration-skip-ink: none; text-decoration-style: wavy; text-decoration-color: rgb(188, 22, 22);">important issues</u> needing your attention
-- Lints with **ESLint** _and_ formats your code with **Prettier**
+- Lints your code with **ESLint** _and_ formats it with **Prettier**
-- Supports JS, TS, JSX, Vue, JSON, YAML, Markdown, TailwindCss, Node.js, testing code, ...
+- Supports JS, TS, Vue, JSX, JSON, YAML, Markdown, TailwindCSS, Node.js, Vitest, Jest, and many more ...
-- Infers eslintignore list from `.gitignore` by default
+- Infers eslintignore list from your `.gitignore` by default
 - Spaces, single quotes, no semi, dangling commas, sorted imports
-- Auto-fix on save and on pre-commit
+- Auto-fix on `CTRL + S` and on `git commit`
-- Auto-add missing imports (or remove unused ones) on save
+- Auto-add missing imports on save (and remove unused ones)
-- Reasonable defaults, best practices, dead-simple config, single dep install
+- Reasonable defaults, best practices, simple setup, single dep install
 - **Code style principle**: Minimal for reading, stable for diff, consistent, safe, strict
 - Based on [`@antfu/eslint-config`](https://github.com/antfu/eslint-config/)